AlphaModder/rust-shiori/rust-shiori-lua/docs/script_api.md

 - For a list of the events supported by `rust-shiori-lua` out of the box, and their function signatures, see [here](./event_list.md).
 - For details on adding support for custom events or changing the way parameters are passed, see the documentation for [`shiori.set_event_preprocessor`](#set_event_preprocessor) below.

+## Persistence
+All keys of the global table `persistent` are saved to disk when the ghost is exited, and loaded from disk before any user code runs.
+You may leverage this to save data across sessions, but remember to check for `nil`s, as `persistent` will be empty the first time the user boots the ghost.

+Currently, user code cannot manually save or load persistent data, but this feature may be added in the future.

 ## Logging
 - `log(level, text, ...)`
   Sends a log entry with level `level` to the rust-shiori-lua log file.
 The entry will contain the current line and file, as well as a message obtained by passing `text` and any further arguments to `string.format`. `log` is a global function.